GNOME: GNOME Classic

-Beginning with GNOME 3.8, GNOME provides a suite of officially supported GNOME Shell extensions that provide an Applications menu (a basic start menu) and a "Places menu" on the top bar and a panel with a windows list at the bottom of the screen that lets users quickly minimize and restore open windows, a "Show Desktop" button in the bottom left corner, and virtual desktops in the bottom right corner.
+From GNOME 3.8 onward a suite of officially supported GNOME Shell extensions are provided.
+These add an applications menu and a "Places" menu on the top bar, a panel with a windows list across the bottom, a "Show Desktop" button in the bottom left, and a virtual desktops button in the bottom right.
 GNOME Classic also adds the minimize and maximize buttons to window headers.